cacodemonkey/ProjectUniversum/README.md

 - Included mods are audited (within reason) for script or plugin errors.

 ## Installation
-Simply install with Vortex.
+Simply install with Wabbajack.
 It should only take a few minutes.
-Once installation is complete, click Deploy Mods at the top of the window.
-### Optional Mods
-Choosing to install the Optional mods will install a set of SFSE mods, which are only usable on Steam.
-If the Optional Mods are not installed, the list is valid for any game version greater than 1.16.236.
+The game is ready to play once loaded.
 ## Configuration
 Many included mods have added Gameplay Options which can be adjusted to your preferences.
 All of them can freely be used, no specific set of configurations is required by the list.